Starfield-Reverse-Engineering/CommonLibSF/README.md

 ### Using the CommonLibSF plugin templates

 - [CLibSFPluginTemplate](https://github.com/Starfield-Reverse-Engineering/CLibSFPluginTemplate)
   - Uses **CMake**.
-Consumes CommonLibSF as a [vcpkg port package](https://github.com/Starfield-Reverse-Engineering/Starfield-RE-vcpkg) or git submodule.
+Consumes CommonLibSF as a [vcpkg port package](https://github.com/Starfield-Reverse-Engineering/Starfield-RE-vcpkg) or a git submodule.
 - [SF_PluginTemplate](https://github.com/gottyduke/SF_PluginTemplate)
   - Uses **CMake**.
-Consumes CommonLibSF as a git submodule or local fork.
+Consumes CommonLibSF as a git submodule or a local fork.
 - [commonlibsf-template-xmake](https://github.com/Starfield-Reverse-Engineering/commonlibsf-template-xmake)
   - Uses **XMake**.
-Consumes CommonLibSF as an [xrepo package](https://github.com/Starfield-Reverse-Engineering/commonlibsf-xrepo).
+Consumes CommonLibSF as an [xrepo package](https://github.com/Starfield-Reverse-Engineering/commonlibsf-xrepo), git submodule, or a local fork.

 ### Please see the [Using CommonLibSF wiki page](https://github.com/Starfield-Reverse-Engineering/CommonLibSF/wiki/Using-CommonLibSF) for more information about using CommonLibSF.